 Eye-catching adult cucumber beetles are yellow with black stripes or spots.
 The larvae are white and thin.
 As adults, these pests damage plants by feeding on leaves, soft fruits, shoots and blossoms.
 As larvae, they feed on roots, leaving plants susceptible to wind damage.
 Common targets of these beetles are cucumber, cantaloupe, watermelon, pumpkin, winter and summer squash, and gourds.
-Read more about controlling cucumber beetles.
+Read more about .controlling cucumber beetles.

-Named appropriately, flea beetles are tiny green or black beetles that jump like fleas.
+Named appropriately, flea beetles are tiny green or black beetles that jump like common fleas.
 They attack a wide range of plants, including fruits, vegetables and ornamentals.
 Adult flea beetles create pinholes in leaves.
 Read more about controlling flea beetles.

 These gray pests are so called because they have lacelike wing covers.
 Lace bugs suck the sap from the undersides of fruit and ornamental tree leaves, leaving the upper sides mottled with tiny, light-gray spots.
 When feeding, they leave behind dark brown honeydew excrement.
 Read more about controlling lace bugs.